 - Exceptional Performance

-The powerful Black Berkey purification elements remove or reduce pathogenic cysts, parasites, harmful or unwanted chemicals such as herbicides and pesticides, VOCs, detergents, organic solvents, trihalomethanes, cloudiness, silt, sediment, nitrates, heavy metals, foul tastes, and odors, (see Performance Comparison) yet they leave in the healthful and beneficial minerals that your body needs. (see pH Balanced Healthful Water)
+The powerful Black Berkey water purification elements remove or reduce pathogenic cysts, parasites, harmful or unwanted chemicals such as herbicides and pesticides, VOCs, detergents, organic solvents, trihalomethanes, cloudiness, silt, sediment, nitrates, heavy metals, foul tastes, and odors, (see Performance Comparison) yet they leave in the healthful and beneficial minerals that your body needs. (see pH Balanced Healthful Water)

-Unlike most filters, Black Berkey elements are cleanable and they will never stop producing safe, contaminant-free water.
+Unlike most water filters, Black Berkey elements are cleanable and they will never stop producing safe, contaminant-free drinking water.
 They will eventually get clogged and flow rate will decline to the point that they must be replaced.
 The particulate matter removed from the water can be cleaned on the surface of the filters, time and again, but once the sediments migrate further into the core of the filter, the flow rate cannot be restored and filters need to be changed.

 The Black Berkey patented technology locks all the heavy metals, chemical compounds, and other contaminants into the filtration media in a one-way bond through two phenomena known as “adsorption” and “absorption” (See How